yandthj/HPC/docs/Documentation/Applications/converge.md

 ## Tips

 - **Licensing:**
-   NREL has one general-use CONVERGE license available.
+   NRL has one general-use CONVERGE license available.
 If you expect to run CONVERGE jobs frequently, we recommend obtaining your own license.
 To do this, please contact ITS to set up a license server for you and provide the port number and server name.

 - **Running CONVERGE-STUDIO:**
    The running of CONVERGE GUI (CONVERGE-STUDIO) is not supported on Kestrel as it requires openssl/1.1.1 which is not available.